yakazimir/kyler-website/content/post/my-article-name.md

 The Result
 -------------------------

 Now we can ask the question: can we come up with an algorithm to find this set $R$ and determine if a given $x$ is random?
-Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, and this textbook [here](https://www.springer.com/gp/book/9781489984456);  in other, often more  casual overviews, of this theorem, it is referred to as the `incompressibility` result for Kolmogorov complexity):
+Somewhat shockingly, it turns out we can't according to the following (it took me some time to find a readable proof; this one is based on this blog post [here](https://jeremykun.com/tag/kolmogorov-complexity/), where as similar set of examples is used as above, and this textbook [here](https://www.springer.com/gp/book/9781489984456)):
 $$\begin{theorem}
 $R$ is not decidable.
 \end{theorem}$$